Meeting exists because our members and attenders share the work of

 Webmaster: Coordinates and updates the Meeting Web site.

-Nominating Committee: (three-year term) (must be members of
+Nominating Committee: (three-year term) (must be

 The wise selection of meeting officers and committee members is